peterprescott/agent-based-modelling/README.md

 You need to have Git and Python installed.
 If you don't, use your system's recommended package manager to download them from the command line.
 (For Windows, use [Chocolatey](https://chocolatey.org/install).)

+(*Note: [Python 3.8](https://docs.python.org/3/whatsnew/3.8.html) was released on October 14th, 2019, and at time of writing [is not supported by Matplotlib](https://stackoverflow.com/questions/58386191/python-pip-failed-installing-matplotlib), so you need to [install Python 3.7 specifically](https://chocolatey.org/packages/python/3.7.2), otherwise you will get Python 3.8 and your installation of Matplotlib will fail.*)

 Then clone the Github repository, and navigate into the project folder.
 You can then immediately run the model:

 ```console